valeriitropin/validator/README.md

 `isDividedBy` wrapper function is unnecessary and is used only to pass additional options.

-Also you may implement something like filter:
+Also, you may implement something like filter:
 ```typescript
 async function trim(field: string | number, value: any, args: ValidatorArguments) => {
   return value.trim();